20 Awesome Benefits of Quitting Caffeine or Coffee

 Billions of people worldwide drink coffee or some form of caffeine every day.

-Although caffeine is generally accepted as safe for consumption in moderation, there are some solid benefits of breaking the habit and quitting coffee, energy drinks, tea, soda etc..
+Although caffeine is generally accepted as safe for consumption in moderation, there are some solid benefits to breaking the habit and quitting.

 1. Break the Addiction

-In most people caffeine is an addictive substance to some degree, although some would describe it as highly addictive.
+For most people, caffeine is an addictive substance to some degree, although some would describe it as even highly addictive.

-Depending on a substance to function normally or even stay awake, can become a vicious cycle.
-It changes our brain’s chemistry resulting in the need for more of the substance to achieve the desired results.
+Dependence on a substance to function normally or to even stay awake becomes a vicious cycle.
+Caffeine changes our brain’s chemistry resulting in the need for more of the substance to achieve the desired effects.

 Quitting caffeine or coffee breaks the cycle and frees us from needing a daily drug to function normally.

 The cost of a caffeine addiction can really add up, thus thousands of dollars a year could be saved by quitting.